yellingatcode/yet-another-commit-checker/README.md

     PROJ-123: added new feature xyz

-**Require Valid JIRA Issue(s)**
+####**Require Valid JIRA Issue(s)**

 If enabled, commit messages must contain valid JIRA issue ids.
 JIRA issue ids are defined as any item that matches the regex `[A-Z][A-Z_0-9]+-[0-9]+`.

 This check requires JIRA to be first linked with Stash using an Application Link.
 See https://confluence.atlassian.com/display/STASH/Linking+Stash+with+JIRA.

-*Note:* This may have false positives if the commit message contains strings that look like JIRA issue, for example, `UTF-8`.
+*Note:* This may result in false positives if commit messages contains strings that look like JIRA issue, for example, "UTF-8".
+Enable `Ignore Unknown JIRA Project Keys` to tell YACC to ignore items that don't contain a valid JIRA Project key.

+#####Locating Issues Using a Regex Group

-This can be avoided by including a regex group in the `Commit Message Regex`.
-If a group is present, JIRA issues will only be extracted from the group.
+If a regex group is present in the `Commit Message Regex`, only text contained within this group will be examined when extracting JIRA issues.

-For example,

-    ([A-Z0-9\-]+): .*

-will only check to see if `PROJ-123` is a valid JIRA issue in the following commit message
+For example, a `([A-Z0-9\-]+): .*` commit message regex will mean only `PROJ-123` will be checked against JIRA in the following commit message:

     PROJ-123: fixed bug involving UTF-8 support.
 I deserve a HIGH-5 for this fix!

-**Exclude Merge Commits**

-If enabled, merge commits will be excluded from commit requirements.
+UTF-8 and HIGH-5 will be ignored because they are not contained within the regex group.
+Using a regex group can be used as an alternative to `Ignore Unknown JIRA Project Keys` to deal with issue false positives, especially when you want to detect project key typos.

+####**Ignore Unknown JIRA Project Keys**

+If enabled, any issue-like items in commit messages that do not contain a valid JIRA project key (such as "UTF-8") will be ignored.

-**Issue JQL Matcher**
+####**Issue JQL Matcher**

 If JQL query is present, detected JIRA issues must match this query.